 The Middle Years at Stanley

-Natural Curiosity and Inspiration Our 3-4-5 curriculum is designed to tap into a child's natural curiosity, develop their ability to work for extended periods of time on one project and inspire their desire to collaborate with peers.
+Our 3-4-5 curriculum is designed to tap into a child's natural curiosity, develop their ability to work for extended time on one project and inspire them to collaborate with peers.

-Engaging Children The lessons and activities seek to engage children in order for them to take an active role in their education.
-The 3-4-5 classrooms are a highly creative and safe environment for our students to learn and grow.
+Lessons and activities seek to engage children and lead them to take an active role in their education.
+Our 3-4-5 classrooms are a highly creative and safe environment for our students to learn and grow.

 Curricular Components

-arrow Spelling and Word Study: Utilize Words Their Way, a developmental approach to phonics, vocabulary and spelling instruction.
-Differentiated spelling groups with an average teacher student ratio of 1:8.
+arrow Spelling and Word Study: Utilize Orton Gillingham, a developmental multisensory and systematic approach to phonics, vocabulary and spelling instruction.
+Differentiated spelling groups with an average teacher student ratio of 1:7.
+Groups range from working on basic spelling to understanding morphology through Greek and Latin roots.

-arrow Time Travel and World Exploration: 3 year rotating curriculum: Colorado History, US History, World History.
+arrow Social Studies: 3 year rotating curriculum: Colorado History, US History, World History.
 More advanced historical and sociological analysis and interpretation along with historical research.
+There is a strong focus on understanding complex topics with many perspectives.

-arrow Mathematics: Use of Investigations in Numbers, Data and Space.
-Advanced focus on Numbers Sense, Multiplication and Division.
+arrow Mathematics: Small group differentiated math with advanced focus on Numbers Sense, Multiplication and Division.
 Complex Word Problems, Fractions, Decimals, Percents, Money, Geometry and Measurement, Patterns, Functions and Algebraic Structures.
+Average teacher student ratio of 1:5.

 arrow Science: Actively utilizing inquiry-based discovery.
 3 year rotating curriculum: Earth, Life and Physical Sciences.

-arrow Social and Emotional: Multi-age classrooms provide foundation for learning to live and work collaboratively in a community.
-Weekly classes are focused on "sticky situations".
+arrow Social and Emotional: Multi-age classrooms provide a foundation for learning to live and work collaboratively in a community.
+In weekly social-emotional classes students proactively learn social skills.

-arrow Foreign Language: Teaching Proficiency through Reading and Storytelling method for teaching foreign languages.
+arrow Foreign Language: Teaching Proficiency through Reading and Storytelling method for teaching Spanish.

-arrow Technology: Weekly technology class to teach word processing skills, touch typing and computer applications.
+arrow Technology: Weekly technology classes emphasize digital citizenship while teaching digital content creation tools.
 Used as a tool to enhance learning.

 arrow Beyond the Classroom: Field trips related to curricular units including yearly overnight trip to Cal-Wood Outdoor Education Program.

-arrow Service Learning: Classroom activities and all-school service learning projects such as Lowry Family Center food drives.
+arrow Service Learning: Classroom, grade level and all-school service learning projects such as Lowry Family Center food drives, Project Our Town, Project Angel Heart and Kynd Kits.

 arrow The Arts: Integrated artistic opportunities through all curriculum units.
-Weekly Visual Arts class, student art show in 3rd trimester, 5th grade musical in 3rd trimester, and weekly music classes.
+Visual Arts classes, weekly music and dance classes and annual 5th grade musical.

-arrow Physical Education: Gradual incorporation of more traditional sport-based skills taught by units with a strong emphasis on sportsmanship.
+arrow Physical Education: Gradual incorporation of more traditional sport-based skills taught by units with a strong emphasis on sportsmanship and leadership.

-arrow Homework: Weekly take-home packets across all subjects.
+arrow Homework: Weekly take-home packets focused on reading and math.
 Students are given developmentally appropriate amounts of homework with progressive levels of reading and length of assignments.

 Writer's and Reader's Workshop Model